asterisk/documentation/docs/Test-Suite-Documentation/Running-the-Asterisk-Test-Suite.md

----

----

-**Note:**
+!!! note
     You can determine what tests are available for execution by using the *-l* command line option.

----
+[//]: # (end-note)

 Executing a set of tests by tag